WWWCourses/ProgressBG/README.md

-Agenda, exercises and other resources for WebDesign/Front-end Dev course.
+Agenda, exercises and other resources for ProgressBG Courses prepared by Iva E.Popova
-Created for ProgressBG.